Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Materials and Methods

 where $C_q$ is the conversation quality score, and $\overline{R}$, $\overline{S}$, $\overline{C_l}$, $\overline{C_o}$, $\overline{A}$, and $\overline{t}$ represent the mean ratings for relevance, specificity, clarity, coherence, appropriateness, and timing, respectively.

 We also examined \textit{turn balance}, measuring whether conversations were dominated by the robot or the user.
 We define this ratio as:

 where $W_r$ and $W_u$ denote the number of words spoken by the robot and the user, respectively.
 Their ratio quantifies relative talkativeness.
-Using Equation~\ref{eq:percent_talking}, an $R = 1$ indicates balanced turn lengths, $R > 1$ indicates robot-dominated speech, and $R < 1 $ indicates user-dominated speech. \looseness-1
+Using Equation~\ref{eq:percent_talking}, an $R = 1$ indicates perfectly balanced turn lengths, $R > 1$ indicates robot-dominated speech, and $R < 1 $ indicates user-dominated speech.
+This value is averaged across the entire interaction.
+Because natural conversation generally involves shared participation, we considered $0.5 < R < 2$ an acceptable range.
+Values outside this range signal issues in turn-taking, such as overly strict end-of-turn detection (user-dominated conversation) or overly verbose robot responses (robot-dominated conversation), both of which can lead to a less comfortable interaction.

 Finally, we tracked \textit{topic shifts} in each conversation, defined as major disruptions to conversational flow.
 A topic shift was recorded when the robot: 1)~introduced an unrelated subject, 2)~ignored or cut off the user's input, stopping any elaboration, 3)~returned to an earlier subject without linkage, or 4)~closed a topic prematurely.
 While related to coherence, topic shifts capture disruptive changes in the semantic flow and direction of the conversation, whereas coherence addresses whether consecutive turns of the conversation flow logically.
 In this way, \textit{most topic shifts} can be \textit{classified as coherence issues}, but \textit{not all coherence issues are topic shifts}.